Harlem: History

+A Universal Negro Improvement Association parade in Harlem, at 135th Street and Lenox Avenue, 1920.
+A sign on a car says "The New Negro Has No Fear".

-The Jewish and Italian demographic decreased, while the black and Puerto Rican population increased in this time.
-The early-20th century Great Migration of black people to northern industrial cities was fueled by their desire to leave behind the Jim Crow South, seek better jobs and education for their children, and escape a culture of lynching violence; during World War I, expanding industries recruited black laborers to fill new jobs, thinly staffed after the draft began to take young men.
-In 1910, Central Harlem population was about 10% black people.
+The early-20th century Great Migration of black people to northern industrial cities was fueled by their desire to leave behind the Jim Crow South, seek better jobs and education for their children, and escape a culture of lynching violence.
+Starting around the time of the end of World War I, Harlem became associated with the New Negro movement, a phrase implying a more outspoken advocacy of dignity and a refusal to submit quietly to the practices and laws of Jim Crow racial segregation.
+During World War I, expanding industries recruited black laborers to fill new jobs, thinly staffed after the draft began to take young men.
+In 1910, the Central Harlem population was about 10% black people.
+By 1920, central Harlem was 32.4% black.
 By 1930, it had reached 70%.